Hercules (Handel): Act II

 Iole desires a simple form of happiness far removed from the machinations of power (Air: How blest the maid).
-Meanwhile, Dejanira, convinced that Hercules has been unfaithful to her, believes Iole's beauty proves his betrayal (Air: When beauty sorrow's livery wears), even though her suspicions are resolutely refuted by Iole (Air: Ah, think what ills the jealous prove!).
+Meanwhile, Dejanira [Deianera], convinced that Hercules has been unfaithful to her, believes Iole's beauty proves his betrayal (Air: When beauty sorrow's livery wears), even though her suspicions are resolutely refuted by Iole (Air: Ah, think what ills the jealous prove!).
 Lichas observes how Dejanira's jealousy increases (Air: As stars, that rise and disappear).
 The chorus reflect on the corrosive effects of jealousy (Chorus: Jealousy!
 Infernal pest).
 Hyllus, having declared his love to the captive princess, is rejected by her (Air: Banish love from thy breast), which distresses him (Air: From celestial seats descending).
 The chorus reflect on the power of love (Chorus:Wanton god of am'rous fires).